nabeel-oz/qlik-py-tools/docs/README.md

 The current implementation includes:

 - **Supervised Machine Learning** : Implemented using [scikit-learn](http://scikit-learn.org/stable/index.html), the go-to machine learning library for Python.
 This SSE implements the full machine learning flow from data preparation, model training and evaluation, to making predictions in Qlik.
+In addition model interpretations are providing using [Skater](https://datascienceinc.github.io/Skater/overview.html).
 - **Unupervised Machine Learning** : Also implemented using [scikit-learn](http://scikit-learn.org/stable/index.html).
 This provides capabilities for dimensionality reduction and clustering.
 - **Clustering** : Implemented using [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/comparing_clustering_algorithms.html), a high performance algorithm that is great for exploratory data analysis.
 - **Time series forecasting** : Implemented using [Facebook Prophet](https://research.fb.com/prophet-forecasting-at-scale/), a modern library for easily generating good quality forecasts.